davidstutz/bootstrap-strength-meter/README.md

 Bootstrap Strength Meter is a simple password strength meter based on [Password Score](https://github.com/davidstutz/password-score).

+# Demonstration

+A demonstration of the plugin can be found [here](http://davidstutz.github.io/bootstrap-strength-meter/);

 ## License

 Copyright (c) 2013 David Stutz